khanhnguyen15/project-madam-website/index.md

 # Initial Analysis

 ## Not your usual 80-20 rule
-Just to see how things are generaly doing, we'll plot the percentage of quotations by gender (the total number of times speakers of different genders were quoted) and the percentage of speakers by gender.
+Just to see how things are generaly doing, we'll plot the percentage of quote occurrences by gender (the total number of times speakers of different genders were quoted) and the percentage of speakers by gender.

 <iframe src="plots/perc_quotations.html" height="600" width="100%" style="border:none;" scrolling="no"> </iframe>